 The city was heaving with people, mainly locals, young courting couples, parents with young children, groups of friends.
 It was really nice to see everyone enjoying themselves; it was almost as if the locals reclaimed their city back from the tourists at the weekends.
-Since we were in the area Rosina fancied a look in the 'New Mosque', so shoes off and in we went.
+Since we were in the area The Chef fancied a look in the 'New Mosque', so shoes off and in we went.
 We couldn't go too far forward as folk at the front were praying.

 On our approach to the mosque area it was easy to see why we hadn't seen groups out and about - they were all here, this time more than ever.
 It was heaving.
 It's the huge numbers of flag-or-umbrella-following-spoon-fed groups that really spoil it for everyone else.
 So that was it then, no Blue Mosque.
-I reckon if a couple joined the back of the queue with a baby it would be due to go to school by the time they reached the front.
+I reckon if a couple joined the back of the queue with a baby it would be old enough to go to school by the time they reached the front.

-We then popped next door again and sat around the Hippodrome area watching the world go by.
+We popped next door again and sat around the Hippodrome area watching the world go by.
 Rosina observed that children here are much better behaved than back home, they don't seem as naughty.
 I for one had noticed the number of women wearing the Burka, not as many as I had expected, but for me too many.
-I think it does nothing for women's self esteem, but in a man's world here perhaps that's the idea.
+I think it does nothing for women's self esteem, but in a man's world here, perhaps that's the idea.

 Back home I think they should be banned completely.
 They're not a religious thing, they're cultural, and since we should expect them to embrace our culture - off with them.